arkency/posts/posts/2018-05-09-correlation-id-and-causation-id-in-evented-systems.md

 Now, keeping that correlation and causation IDs in events' metadata is one thing.
 That's beneficial and if you want to check why event `X` happened you can just easily do it, but it's not where the story ends.

-Imagine that you have a global handler registered which reacts to every event occuring in your system and building two projections by linking the events to certain streams:
+Imagine that you have a global handler that registered which reacts to every event occurring in your system and building two projections by linking the events to certain streams:

 ```ruby
 class BuildCorrelationCausationStreams